 Self-paced courses are available immediately unless otherwise stated.
 Students have 9 months from their registration date to access and complete the basic course.

 How long do I have access to the course?

 You have 9 months to complete the course, however we recommend you try to complete the course within three months, as we find students learn most efficiently when they complete the course over a three-month period.
 If you cannot complete the course within 9 months, you can request a one-time, 3-month extension for an additional $100.

 Can I have a face to face meeting with the Instructor?

-No, this is an online self-paced course with video demonstration.
+No, this is an online self-paced course.
 However, you can use the Q & A messaging system to ask questions and receive answers from course instructors and support staff.

 Does this course have any certificates?

 Yes, you will receive a certificate of completion upon successful completion of this course.